kohiniku/value_at_risk/frontend/README.md

 # Value at Risk Dashboard Prototype

-Next.js 14 + Tailwind CSS dashboard that consumes the FastAPI backend to visualise Value at Risk insights.
+Nuxt 3 + Tailwind CSS dashboard that consumes the FastAPI backend to visualise Value at Risk insights.

 ## Getting Started